glitchwrks/counters/README.md

 ```

 `NAME` is what comes in on the `POST` to `/preorder/project-name` and `PRINTABLE_NAME` is the name used in the confirmation email.

+### CAPTCHA Service

+This service was written for the Preorder feature, but is generic and can be used elsewhere.
+It uses Google's [reCAPTCHA service](https://www.google.com/recaptcha).
+The service is configured through [/config/recaptcha.yml](https://github.com/chapmajs/site_services/blob/master/config/recaptcha.yml.example) which allows per-action API key specification